flyingforks/csedov.github.io/_posts/2015-08-27-unlikely-platform.md

 Another test proved to be very useful.
 I can open this post in **Byword** via **Working Copy**

-This text, in the other hand, is written by JotterPad on an Android phone, with PocketGit acting as an interface with GitHub.
+This text, on the other hand, is written in JotterPad on an Android phone, with PocketGit acting as an interface with GitHub.
 How to choose?